grafana/loki/docs/architecture.md

-Distributors use consistent hashing in conjunction with a configurable replication factor to determine which instances of the ingester service should recieve log data for a given stream.
+Distributors use consistent hashing in conjunction with a configurable replication factor to determine which instances of the ingester service should receive log data for a given stream.

 A stream is a set of logs associated to a tenant and a unique labelset.
 The stream is hashed using both the tenant ID and the labelset and then the hash is